ericwkw/football_stats_app/README.md

   - Manage Teams: Add, edit, delete teams
   - Manage Matches: Add, edit, delete matches and record player stats
   - Match Stats Page: Add player stats and assign players to teams for each match

+## Database Schema

+The application uses a relational database with the following key tables:
+- `players`: Player information and metadata
+- `teams`: Team details and configuration
+- `matches`: Match records with scores
+- `player_match_stats`: Individual player statistics for each match
+- `player_match_assignments`: Team assignments for each player in each match

+For a complete database schema, refer to `sql/setup/complete_database_setup.sql`.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## License